- ACCOMMODATION PROCESS

 Gather Documentation

-Gather your supporting documentation to bring with you to your initial meeting or you can send it to DSS prior via email at disabilityservices@otc.edu
+Gather your supporting documentation for your initial meeting.
+You can send it to DSS via email at disabilityservices@otc.edu

 Students should submit at least one of the following: